William Duer (Continental congressman)

 Duer spent most of his life as a financial speculator.
-In 1792, following his involvement in one of the nation's first financial panics, Duer went bankrupt and was confined to debtor's prison, where he died seven years later.
+In 1792, following his involvement in one of the nation's first financial panics, Duer went bankrupt and was confined to debtors' prison, where he died seven years later.

 Early life

 Duer was born in Devonshire, Great Britain, in 1743.
 He was the son of John Duer, a planter in Antigua in the West Indies, who kept a villa in Devon, and Frances Frye.
 She was the daughter of Sir Frederick Frye, who held a command in the West Indies, where she met and married Duer.

 Duer was educated at Eton College, and while still under age, was put into the army as ensign.
 He accompanied Robert Clive as aide-de-camp on his return to India as governor general in 1762.
 He suffered severely from the climate, so Lord Clive sent him back to England, where he remained five years until his father's death, upon which he inherited his father's estates in Dominica.